How to Create Your First Dungeons & Dragons Character With D&D Beyond

 • Character Privacy: As the text says, this lets you designate whether your character can be publicly viewed or is visible only to you.

+Step 3.
 Choose a Species

-Standard character builder - choose a race
+Standard Character Builder - choose a species

 If you're satisfied with your choice, hit the blue arrow to the right of the character portrait to continue.